The community at Birmingham Central United Synagogue prides itself on providing warmth and hospitality for its many visitors.

-Please don’t hesitate to contact Mrs Sybil Prais via the shul office.
+Please don’t hesitate to contact the shul office.

-The mikvah (for ladies only) is located on site and is open to the whole community and visitors.
+The Birmingham mikveh is located on-site and is open to the whole community and visitors.

-If you wish to use the mikvah for keilim, please contact the shul office.
+If you wish to use the mikveh for keilim, please contact the Rabbi or the shul office.

-If you would like to organise a school visit we would be delighted to arrange an explanatory tour with one of our Guides.
+If you would like to organise a school visit, we would be delighted to arrange an explanatory tour with one of our Guides.
 We can tailor tours to suit your particular interests, for example, Jewish festivals, our traditions, Torah scrolls, and Jewish symbols.

-For all those interested in seeing around the synagogue and finding out about Judaism we would be happy to discuss the possibility of a tour.
+For community groups interested in seeing around the synagogue and finding out about Judaism we would be happy to discuss the possibility of a tour.
 We cannot provide tours for individuals or groups under 10 persons.

-Birmingham Central Synagogue is situated close to the heart of Birmingham, around a 20 to 30 minute walk from the majority of the city centre hotels and Broad Street.
+Birmingham Central Synagogue is situated close to the heart of Birmingham, with the majority of the city centre hotels less than a two-mile walk away.

 There is a large choice of accommodation depending on your budget and how close to the shul you would like to stay.